agharwal/caffe2tf/README.md

 # caffe2tf

-This Python library enables the use of [Caffe](http://github.com/BVLC/caffe) prototxt file for creating the equivalent neural network in [TensorFlow](http://tensorflow.org).
+This Python library (compatible with Tensorflow version 0.12) enables the use of [Caffe](http://github.com/BVLC/caffe) prototxt file for creating the equivalent neural network in [TensorFlow](http://tensorflow.org).
 While experimenting with different network architectures and hyperparameters, it is